Lancaster County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the county has a total area of 984 sqmi, of which 944 sqmi is land and 40 sqmi (4.1%) is water.

+Lancaster is bordered by Lebanon County to the north; Berks County to the northeast; Chester County to the east; Cecil County, Maryland, to the south; Harford County, Maryland, to the southwest; York County, Pennsylvania, to the west; and Dauphin County to the northwest.

 Climate

 Most of the county has a hot-summer humid continental climate (Dfa) and the hardiness zones are 6b and 7a.
 The most recent temperature averages show areas along the Susquehanna River and in the lower Conestoga Valley to have a humid subtropical climate (Cfa.)

 Watersheds

 Almost all of Lancaster County is in the Chesapeake Bay drainage basin, via the Susquehanna River watershed (the exception is a small unnamed tributary of the West Branch of Brandywine Creek that rises in eastern Salisbury Township and is part of the Delaware River watershed).
 The major streams in the county (with percent area drained) are: Conestoga River and Little Conestoga Creek (31.42%); Pequea Creek (15.02%); Chiques Creek (or Chickies Creek, 12.07%); Cocalico Creek (11.25%); Octoraro Creek (10.74%); and Conowingo Creek (3.73%).